waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week1-intro_notes.md

     section: Module 1: Docker and Terraform
     question: PGCLI - INKhould we run pgcli inside another docker container?
-    answer: In this section of the course, the 5432 port of pgsql is mapped to your computer’s 5432 port.
+    answer: In this section of the course, the 5432 port of pgsql is mapped to your computer's 5432 port.
 Which means you can access the postgres database via pgcli directly from your computer.
-    So No, you don’t need to run it inside another container.
+    So No, you don't need to run it inside another container.
 Your local system will do.

     section: Module 1: Docker and Terraform
     question: GCP - Do I need to delete my instance in Google Cloud?